direktiv/function-builder/README.md

 ## Generating the action

-After configuring the action the source code can be generated with the g`gen` command.
+After configuring the action the source code can be generated with the `gen` command.
 The command needs an additional argument which is the version number of the action to build.
 For the default init it is `v1.0.0.`.

 ```
 docker run -v `pwd`:/tmp/app direktiv/action-builder gen v1.0.0